Infosecurity-LLC/samples-services-configs/README.md

-# samples-services-configs
+# Samples of config files for all services
-Samples of config files for all services
+Here are a samples of config files sorted by services names